jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Meromorphic functions and singularities.md

   - math-135/8
 ---

 Singularities are points where functions are undefined.
 We show that they can be categorised into (in increasing order of badness) removable singularities, poles, and essential singularities.
+Meromorphic functions are almost holomorphic, but they have poles at some points.

 ### Zeroes